AriFordsham/GHCWiki/building/hadrian/quick-start.md

 ## Contributing

 Hadrian is part of [the main GHC git repository](https://gitlab.haskell.org/ghc/ghc) and lives under the `hadrian/` directory.
 You can therefore file Hadrian bug reports or feature requests [on GHC's issue tracker](https://gitlab.haskell.org/ghc/ghc/issues) (with the ~hadrian tag) and [contribute patches](https://gitlab.haskell.org/ghc/ghc/wikis/Contributing-a-Patch) as for any other part of GHC.
+This section provides a brief introduction to Hadrian and gives pointers to help you find the information you need.

+Hadrian is a build system for GHC, written in Haskell, around Shake ([website](https://shakebuild.com/), [hackage](https://hackage.haskell.org/package/Shake), [paper](https://ndmitchell.com/downloads/paper-shake_before_building-10_sep_2012.pdf)), a library for writing build systems.
+It might be useful for potential Hadrian contributors to take at least a quick look at the documentation or the paper to get an idea of what Shake build systems look like, on simple examples, since Hadrian uses this library all over the place.

+Many modules in Hadrian are about declaring rules to build or generate a certain type of file (object files, static or shared libraries, executables, ...) using specific tools (C compiler, GHC, Haddock, ...) that we refer to as "builders".
+These modules live under `hadrian/src/Rules/`.
+These rules are also where the various dependencies between rules/files are declared, using the `need` function from Shake.
+For instance, `hadrian/src/Rules/Library.hs` contains the rules that specify how static/shared/ghci libraries should be built, and as part of this specification require the object files of the said libraries to be built (the library files therefore depend on the object files).
+Those object files in turn depend on the corresponding source files.
+Looking for all calls to Shake's `need` function should reveal all the places where we record dependencies from things that we are trying to produce (generated files, object files, libraries, executables, package database entries, testsuite run, ...) on things that are required to produce them.

+We separated the code that calls the builders (`hadrian/src/Rules/...`) from the code that computes the command line arguments the said builders are going to receive from Hadrian.
+You can find the latters under `hadrian/src/Settings/`, in particular `hadrian/src/Settings/Builders/` and `hadrian/src/Settings/Packages.hs`.
+Finally, the flavours are defined under `hadrian/src/Settings/Flavours/`, except for the default flavour (the one Hadrian uses if you don't specify any `--flavour` argument on the command line) which is defined in `hadrian/src/Settings/Default.hs`.

+A few additional comments to wrap up this introduction to Hadrian:

+- Hadrian has a small EDSL for conditionally emitting command line arguments, predicated on various pieces of a given build context (package, stage, way, ...).
+It lies at the heart of the `hadrian/src/Settings/*` modules and is covered in depth by [a dedicated document](https://gitlab.haskell.org/ghc/ghc/blob/master/hadrian/doc/expressions.md).

+- All the packages that Hadrian knows about are defined in `hadrian/src/Packages.hs`.

+- Hadrian picks up a bunch of information from the `configure` script by having `./configure` turn `hadrian/cfg/system.cfg.in` into `hadrian/cfg/system.cfg`.
+This is how Hadrian learns about the path to various tools, information about host/target platforms and much more.

+- The modules under `hadrian/src/Hadrian/Haskell/` handle the extraction of package descriptions from `.cabal` files, and their use for configuring, copying and registering packages (but not building -- this is handled by Hadrian itself).